Part A: Claims

 If repayment interest is due, HMRC Charities will calculate the amount due and will pay the total tax claimed plus interest due together as a single payment to the charity or CASC.

-6.6.7 For claims made using Charities online or the paper form ChR1, all the donations for someone taking part in a sponsored event can be put as 1 entry under the name of that participant.
+6.6.7 For claims made using Charities online or the paper form ChR1, all the donations for someone taking part in a sponsored event can be put as one entry under the name of that participant.

 6.6.8 The procedure for sponsored events applies as follows: